kulics/koral/book-en/document.md

 ```

 ### Binding
-As with invariable, if we need to define and initialize a variable once, we can use the `!identifier : type = value` statement for binding.
+As with invariable, if we need to define and initialize a variable once, we can use the `identifier : type = value` statement for binding.

 E.g:
 ```
-!a : int = 1
+a : Int = 1
-!b : bool = false
+b : Bool = false
 ```

 Similarly, we can continue to use automatic derivation.

 E.g:
 ```
-!a = 1
+a = 1
-!b = false
+b = false
 ```

 ## Identifier